LuseroNajera/SQL-Projects/Airline System.md

 ### ERD
 Entity Relationship Diagram
-- This diagram provides a visual represntaion of the data strucsture within an arline system.
-With this I ahve defined the tables, fields and relationships that will be implementted in the database schema.
-This ERD can serve as a sort of document that can aid in future modifications and troubleshootintg.
+- This diagram provides a visual representation of the data structure within an airline system.
+With this, I have defined the tables, fields, and relationships that will be implemented in the database schema.
+This ERD can serve as a sort of document that can aid in future modifications and troubleshooting.

 - ![image](https://github.com/LuseroNajera/SQL-Projects/assets/155403528/5f1fb243-2835-4e4e-847b-f68a6960f69e)